Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 This is really important.
 Platforms like Instagram and Facebook update their rules all the time.
 These changes sometimes make reaching customers harder for restaurants.

 Email is a channel you control.
 How well your emails perform is up to you.
-If you send great emails to the right customers, email marketing will work.
+If you send great emails to the right customers, these email marketing tips will work.
 It’s that simple.

 Before you begin: Make sure to build your email list